 - To receive full consideration for roommate requests, all parties to a roommate request must have filed their housing application and license agreement and paid associated fees.

 - Returning residents can make roommate request changes until June 1.
 New transfer and international students can make changes until June 14.
 New freshmen can make changes until July 3.

 Q: Will I know who my roommates are before the move-in date? [top]

-A: For students who meet the June 1 application and license agreement deadline, roommate assignments will be completed and disseminated via email and on the student housing portal by the following dates:
+A: For students who meet the May 18 application and license agreement deadline, roommate assignments will be completed and disseminated via email and on the student housing portal by early August.

 Q: How do I know if I should bring appliances for my suite or if my roommate is bringing them? [top]

 A: Once the roommate matching process is complete, you will receive the contact information of your apartment-mates or suitemates.
 You will have the opportunity to contact each of them via email and coordinate items each roommate will bring and/or can share in purchasing.
 We advise all residents to hold off on purchasing shared items until contact has been made with all roommates.

 Q: What if I do not like the room I am in when I move in? [top]

 A: There is a mandatory two-week waiting period after the start of the semester before we accept requests for room changes.
 This time period allows for students to become acclimated to their new environment and acquainted with one another.